73 Solved Public Health Nursing MCQ Trial Questions

 D. Refer the infant to the physician for further assessment.

-40. The family is known as the basic unit of society.
 Which of the following is a very important function performed by a family?

 A. Acculturation